 In January 2015, the Swiss National Bank (SNB), backed into a corner by the ECB’s QE program, had a choice: print an obscene amount of money to defend the Franc’s peg or break the peg.

 The SNB chose to break the peg.
 In a single day, the bank lost an amount of money equal to somewhere between 10% and 15% of Swiss GDP.
 More than that, it let the Franc appreciate… in a country in which 54% of the GDP is based on exports.

 The next bank to lose its grip is the Central Bank of China.

 With an economy in free-fall (GDP is growing by 3% at best), a dual house and stock bubbles bursting simultaneously, China’s regulators went on the offensive: freezing the markets, banning short-selling, arresting short-sellers, and pumping tens of billions of Dollars into the market per day.

 Despite this, Chinese stocks continue to crater.
-And its economy hasn’t budged.
+And the economy hasn’t budged.

 The fact of the matter is that despite public opinion, there are problems that are so big that the Central Banks cannot fix them.
-We’ve seen this in Switzerland and China and now in Europe.
+We’ve seen this in Switzerland and China.
 It will be spreading to other countries in the near future.

-We are giving away just 1,000 copies for FREE to the public.
+We are making only 100 copies available for FREE the general public.